 MA or PhD in International Culture and Communication Studies, Waseda University, Tokyo, Japan.

-Master in Learning, Teaching and Counseling in Intercultural Context or Master in Early Language Education for Intercultural Communication at the University of Eastern Finland, Joensuu, Finland.
+Master in Early Language Education for Intercultural Communication at the University of Eastern Finland, Joensuu, Finland.

 Peace Studies/ Peacebuilding/ Conflict Analysis/ Resolution/ Transformation/ Negotiation/ Mediation: